DuckTapeMan35/razer-keyboard-highlighter/README.md

 As an example if key_name is 6 and it's position corresponds to the 6 key on the keyboard and the value of the condition is true the key will be lit up with the given color if there is a window open on the workspace, if the value is false then it will be lit up with the provided color if there are no windows in the corresponding workspace.

-- Double keys
+- n keys

-Double keys refers to when 2 keys are being held together, they follow the structure of FirstKeyHeld_SecondKeyHeld.
+n keys refers to when n keys are being held together, they follow the structure of FirstKeyHeld_SecondKeyHeld_etc .
 As an example let's take super_shift, this mode and its rules will only trigger when first super is held and then shift is held.

 Note: if you don't care about order you need to add both super_shift and shift_super with the same rules.